frubioda/Data_Analysis/README.md

 # Data_Analysis
-Python, IDL, and R codes to perform data analysis
+Python and R codes to perform data analysis